Football

 General Views Of Hillsborough by Carl Recine | Getty Images

 Sheffield Wednesday, who are teetering on the precipice of a full-blown financial crisis following a chaotic summer, have attracted attention from a potential purchaser in the Far East, SportsBoom can exclusively reveal.
+For fans looking to add some excitement while following these developments, check out our latest free bets offers to make your matchday predictions even more rewarding.

 American businessman John Textor, who recently divested his interest in Crystal Palace, remains the leading contender to replace current owner Dejphon Chansiri at Hillsborough after the EFL last night ramped up the pressure on the Thai by making it clear they want him to leave South Yorkshire.